vir123-devf/Face_Trace/README.md

 **FaceTrace** is an end‑to‑end proof‑of‑concept built for HH Goa 2026 Task 3.
 Given a single face photo, it:

 1. detects and crops the face,
-2. genuinely searches the live web for a real social‑media post whose image matches those pixels (no hardcoded results), and
+2. genuinely searches the live web for a real social‑media post whose image matches those pixels , and
 3. writes a tamper‑evident fingerprint of that discovery to a blockchain, so anyone can re‑verify the finding later without trusting a database.

 The point isn't just "find a photo" — it's proving that a specific piece of web evidence was discovered at a specific time and hasn't been altered since, using cryptographic hashing plus an on‑chain record instead of a screenshot anyone could edit.